mateeeeeee/Ola/README.md

 ## Usage
 ### Command line options
   * --astdump: Dump AST to output/log
+  * --cfgdump: Dump CFGs to .dot files and run graphviz
   * --nollvm: Use custom IR instead of LLVM IR
   * --test : Used for running g-tests
   * --Od : No optimizations